amsynth/amsynth/po/README.md

 ## To add a new translation

 1. Add the new language code to `LINGUAS`
+2. Run `make amsynth.pot` from this `po` directory
-2. Create a new `.po` file using `amsynth.pot` as the starting point and edit with a tool such as [Gtranslator](https://wiki.gnome.org/Apps/Gtranslator)
+3. Create a new `.po` file using `amsynth.pot` as the starting point and edit with a tool such as [Gtranslator](https://wiki.gnome.org/Apps/Gtranslator)
-3. Do a `make install` and run amsynth to check that the translations appear as expected
+4. Do a `make install` and run amsynth to check that the translations appear as expected
-4. Create a pull request containing both files
+5. Create a pull request containing both files

+## Testing translations

+You can run amsynth in a different language using the following syntax;

+    LANGUAGE=fr ./amsynth

 ## To update the translation files